mshanemc/deploy-to-sfdx/README.md

 You can optionally pass in an `email` parameter so that the emails go to someone who's not the hub owner :)
 `https://whatever.herokuapp.com/launch?template=https://github.com/username/reponame&email=shane.mclaughlin@salesforce.com`

+You can pass in `&email=required` to force user to a form where they add their email.
+This is useful if they need to deal with emails from the org, or password resets, or security challenges, etc.
 ---
 ## Example Repos with orgInit.sh scripts